 In this article, learn about change data capture (CDC), which records activity on a database when tables and rows have been modified.
 Change data capture is generally available in Azure SQL Database, SQL Server, and Azure SQL Managed Instance.

-Change data capture (CDC) uses the SQL Server agent to record insert, update, and delete activity that applies to a table.
-This makes the details of the changes available in an easily consumed relational format.
-Column information and the metadata that is required to apply the changes to a target environment is captured for the modified rows and stored in change tables that mirror the column structure of the tracked source tables.
-Table-valued functions are provided to allow systematic access to the change data by consumers.
+Data Change Capture (CDC) utilizes the SQL Server agent to log insertions, updates, and deletions occurring in a table.
+So, it makes these data changes accessible to be easily consumed using a relational format.
+The column data and essential metadata need to apply these change data to a target environment are captured for the modified rows and stored in change tables that mirror the column structure of the tracked source tables.
+Furthermore, table-valued functions are available for systematic access to this change data by consumers.

 A good example of a data consumer that this technology targets is an extraction, transformation, and loading (ETL) application.
 An ETL application incrementally loads change data from SQL Server source tables to a data warehouse or data mart.
 Although the representation of the source tables within the data warehouse must reflect changes in the source tables, an end-to-end technology that refreshes a replica of the source isn't appropriate.
 Instead, you need a reliable stream of change data that is structured so that consumers can apply it to dissimilar target representations of the data.
 SQL Server change data capture provides this technology.